-The research underpinning GRADE modelled the effect of government revenue on several SDG indicators, including basic and safe water, basic and safe sanitation, child school years, school attendance, number of teachers, child, and maternal survival, selected for their importance because they are fundamental rights.1 Governance indicators strongly affect the relationship between government revenues and SDG targets.
+The research underpinning GRADE modelled the effect of government revenue on several SDG indicators, including basic and safe water, basic and safe sanitation, child school years, school attendance, number of teachers, child, and maternal survival, selected for their importance because they are critical for economic and social development and are fundamental rights.
+Governance indicators strongly affect the relationship between government revenues and SDG targets.
 Additional revenue has a much greater impact on well-governed countries (see Figure 1).

-Figure 1 The effect of governance on the effectiveness of government spending would not be appropriate as this would not respect these boundaries.
+Figure 1 The effect of governance on the effectiveness of government spending

+GRADE employed unbalanced panel data modelling for 217 countries between 1996-2022.
+SDG indicators were expressed as percentages ranging from 0 to 100.
+A linear relationship between revenue and these variables would not be appropriate as this would not respect these boundaries.
 We employ a logistic function as the correct specification for the model.
 In contrast, a standard panel logistic function would impose the same shape 'S curve for all countries, which is inappropriate.
 We augmented the logistic function parameters with measures of governance quality, which allowed each country to have a different 'S' shape as its government's quality varied.
 Additional revenue has a much more significant impact in lower-income countries than in high- or upper-middle-income (higher-income) countries, and as per capita revenue increases, possible gains decline rapidly.